BenoitPAIX/16S_Metabarcoding_tutorial/README.md

 metadata_subsampled <- as(sample_data(physeq_compo), "data.frame")
 metadata_subsampled
 ```
-We have two factors of comparison that can interact each other (Month and Site).
+We have two factors of comparison that can interact with each other (Month and Site).
 So a two-way PERMANOVA test (aka two-way Adonis test) is required.

 ```
 data_permnova = adonis2(data_distbeta ~ Month*Site, data = metadata_subsampled)